tessel/t2-start/install.md

 <div class="row">
 <div class="large-10 columns">

-These are instructions for Tessel 2.
-Start [here for Tessel 1](//tessel.io/t1-start).

 **New to the command line?
 [Take a step back and learn the basics.](cmd.html)**

 Select the operating system you are working on.